LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for messaging/managing-messaging-conversations.md

 This option enables you to view your customers app and help them navigate it and fill in forms or the shopping cart.

 {: .notice}
-when you initiate a screen sharing session, the audio will automatically be connected to enable you and the customer to talk through the actions (as typing in the messaging window concurrently is not a good customer experience)._
+When you initiate a screen sharing session, the audio will automatically be connected to enable you and the customer to talk through the actions (as typing in the messaging window concurrently is not a good customer experience)._

 When you initiative a screen sharing session, the consumer will see the following invite: